Kelvin–Helmholtz Instability Growth Rate Calculator

 Formula: τ = 1 / γ

-The JavaScript on this page follows the same sequence numerically.
+The JavaScript behind this Kelvin–Helmholtz calculator follows the same sequence numerically.
 It checks that all entries are finite numbers, requires positive densities and positive wavelength, computes k, computes the density factor , and then multiplies by the magnitude of the shear.
-If the resulting growth rate is not positive, the page returns a helpful validation message instead of a misleading number.
+If the resulting growth rate is not positive, the page returns a validation message instead of a misleading number.

-Consider two atmospheric layers with densities 1.1 kg/m³ and 1.3 kg/m³.
+For a Kelvin–Helmholtz example, consider two atmospheric layers with densities 1.1 kg/m³ and 1.3 kg/m³.
 Let the upper layer move at 30 m/s and the lower layer at 10 m/s.
 Suppose the disturbance wavelength is 100 m.
-These are the same kinds of values often used for a quick order-of-magnitude estimate of shear-driven billows in air.
+Those numbers make a useful quick check because they are easy to read and they produce a growth rate on a human timescale rather than an astronomically large or tiny one.

 From that value, the e-folding time is τ = 1/γ ≈ 1.60 s.
-That means a small disturbance would grow by a factor of about 2.718 every 1.6 seconds during the early linear stage, according to the idealized model used here.
-This is a rapid growth timescale, which is one reason visible Kelvin–Helmholtz billows can appear and evolve quickly when atmospheric conditions are favorable.
+That means a small disturbance would grow by a factor of about 2.718 every 1.6 seconds during the early linear stage, according to the idealized Kelvin–Helmholtz model used here.
+This is a fast timescale, which is why visible billows can appear quickly when atmospheric shear is strong enough.

 If you compare this example with a longer wavelength, such as 500 m instead of 100 m, the wavenumber becomes five times smaller, so the predicted growth rate also becomes five times smaller.
 Likewise, if the velocity difference were only 5 m/s instead of 20 m/s, the growth rate would drop by a factor of four.
-These simple comparisons make the calculator useful for sensitivity checks: you can quickly see whether wavelength or shear is the dominant reason one scenario grows faster than another.
+Those comparisons make the calculator useful for Kelvin–Helmholtz sensitivity checks: you can see at a glance whether wavelength or shear is the dominant driver of growth.

-Worked examples like this are especially helpful because they show how to interpret the output.
+This worked example also shows how to read the output in practical terms.
 A result in the range of 10-1 to 100 s⁻¹ indicates growth on the scale of seconds to tens of seconds.
 A result around 10-3 s⁻¹ indicates growth on the scale of many minutes.
-The number itself is not just an abstract rate constant; it is a compact summary of how quickly a visible or measurable interface disturbance can amplify under the assumptions of the model.
+The number is a compact summary of how quickly a small interface ripple can amplify under the assumptions built into the calculator.

-This calculator intentionally uses the simplest textbook form of the Kelvin–Helmholtz instability.
-That makes it fast and easy to use, but it also means the result should be interpreted as an ideal linear estimate rather than a complete prediction for a real flow.
+This Kelvin–Helmholtz calculator intentionally uses the simplest textbook form of the instability.
+That makes it fast and easy to use, but it also means the output should be treated as an ideal linear estimate rather than a complete prediction for a real flow.
 The calculation assumes two semi-infinite layers, a sharp interface, incompressible behavior, negligible viscosity, and no stabilizing effects from gravity, surface tension, or magnetic fields.
 Many real systems violate one or more of those assumptions.

 One major limitation is that real shear layers usually have finite thickness rather than an infinitely sharp boundary.
-A finite-thickness layer changes the stability problem and can select preferred modes instead of allowing arbitrarily short wavelengths to dominate.
-Viscosity also matters in many laboratory and engineering flows because it smooths velocity gradients and damps small-scale disturbances.
+A finite-thickness layer changes the Kelvin–Helmholtz stability problem and can favor certain wavelengths instead of letting arbitrarily short modes dominate.
+Viscosity matters in many laboratory and engineering flows because it smooths velocity gradients and damps small-scale disturbances.
 In gases and plasmas, compressibility can reduce growth, especially when the relative speed becomes a significant fraction of the sound speed.

-Another important caveat is that the formula describes only the early linear stage.
+Another important caveat is that this page describes only the early linear stage of Kelvin–Helmholtz development.
 Once the disturbance amplitude becomes large, nonlinear effects take over.
 Billows roll up, vortices interact, and the flow may transition into fully developed turbulence.
 At that point, the simple exponential law no longer captures the full evolution.
 The calculator therefore answers the question, “How fast does a tiny perturbation initially grow?” rather than “What will the interface look like later?”